gazbert/bxbot/README.md

 Issues and new features will be managed using the project [Issue Tracker](https://github.com/gazbert/BX-bot/issues) - submit bugs here.

-You are welcome to take on any new features or fix bugs.
+You are welcome to take on new features or fix bugs!

 ## User Guide

 ### Configuration
-The bot provides a plugin framework for the:
+The bot provides a simple plugin framework for:

-1. Exchanges to use.
+* Exchanges to integrate with.
-1. Markets to trade on.
+* Markets to trade on.
-1. Trading Strategies to execute.
+* Trading Strategies to execute.

 It uses XML configuration files.
 These live in the [`config`](https://github.com/gazbert/BX-bot/tree/master/config) folder.